 Schedule III Disclosure Requirement Points This is an all-inclusive heading, which incorporates Current Assets that do not fit into any other Asset Categories.
-Nature of each item should be a specified In case any amount classified under this category is doubtful, it is advisable that such doubtful amount as well as any provision made there against should be separately disclosed.
+Nature of each item should be specified This is an all-inclusive heading, which incorporates Current Assets that do not fit into any other asset categories, e.g. Unbilled Revenue, Unamortized Premium on Forward Contracts, etc. In case any amount classified under this category is doubtful, it is advisable that such doubtful amount as well as any provision made there against should be separately disclosed.